When should I eat Fuel For Fire?

 How is Fuel For Fire different than all the other sports nutrition products on the market?

-Fuel For Fire is different in terms of what they are—the first all-natural fruit-protein combination in a single serving pouch—and what they are NOT.
-Take a look at the ingredient label of any sports nutrition product you're currently using.
+Fuel For Fire Smoothies are different in terms of what they are (the first all-natural fruit + protein combination in a single serving pack) and what they are NOT --Take a look at the ingredient label of any sports nutrition product you're currently using.
 Chances are it's got lots of ingredients you can't pronounce, much less define.
-You won't find any of those things in a FFF-- no artificial sweeteners, preservatives, or anything that doesn't come from a natural food source.
-You WILL find real food, the stuff you tell your kids to eat.
+You won't find any of those things in Fuel For Fire-- no artificial sweeteners, preservatives, or anything that doesn't come from a natural food source.
+What you WILL find is real food.
+Ingredients you can recognize.
 And perhaps the biggest difference is the one your taste buds will notice.
-No more forcing yourself to eat awful tasting gels or convincing yourself you really like the chalky protein bar you're eating.
-Try Fuel For Fire, and you'll finally believe you can have your fuel and like it too.
+No more forcing yourself to eat awful tasting gels or convincing yourself you really like the chalky protein bar that tastes like fake candy.

-Each Fuel For Fire blend provides 10 grams of whey protein isolate (WPI).
+Each Fuel For Fire blend provides 10+ grams of whey protein isolate.
 Whey protein is derived from milk and is a byproduct of the cheese-making process.
 Whey protein is considered by exercise scientists and sports nutritionists to be the gold standard for post-workout recovery, as it is a quickly absorbed, high quality source of essential branch chain amino acids that are immediately available to promote muscle recovery.